turbo-sim/turboflow/README.md

 - [ ] Dynamic generation of function mapping dictionary
 - [ ] Add logger with errors, info and warnings
 - [ ] FASTApi - open API (swagger)

+## Installation

+To create virtual environment to isolate installation

+conda env create -f environment.yaml

+conda activate turboflow_env
+pip install poetry

+poetry init

+## Developer installation

+Clone the repository

+conda env create -f environment.yaml

+conda activate turboflow_env
+pip install poetry

+poetry install

+## Additional optimizers
+optionally install pygmo optimizers

+conda install pygmo pygmo_plugins_nonfree

+Additionally, in order to use snopt you have to define the environmental variables for the license file and the xx.

+You can do this in windows following this tutorial, or by addtion these lines to you bashrc file in linux or if using gitbash in windows